python4ESAC/python4ESAC/source/core/scipy_fft.rst

     In [1]: minima_an = x[1:-1][neg_to_pos]

-The frequency domain can be converted from s/A to s/km (inverse velocity) as
+The frequency domain can be converted to s/km (inverse velocity) as
 follows:

 .. ipython::